yordanivh/kitchen_aws_ec2/README.md

 ```
  you need to change the path with the one of your own key.
 That is to be used to be able to login via ssh on the EC2 instance.

-* create a .tfvars file to put in the values of the variables
+* create a `file.tfvars` file to put in the values of the variables

 ```
 touch testing.tfvars